widop/twitter-oauth/doc/oauth.md

 $url = $oauth->getAuthorizeUrl($requestToken);
 ```

 One more time, that was difficult...
-Now, we wait the twitter response.
+Now, we wait for the twitter response.
 Basically, it is much more a request as
 twitter will send us an http request to our callback url in order to inform us the request token has been authorized
 and ready to be exchanged for an access token.
-When this request will be received, it wraps the request token key
+When this request will be received, it will wrap the request token key
-previously send (allowing us to make difference between requests received) & an oauth verifier.
+previously sent (allowing us to make difference between requests received) & an oauth verifier.

-Now, the last step, get an access token:
+Now, the last step is to get an access token:

 ``` php
 $accessToken = $oauth->getAccessToken($requestToken, $verifier);